 Relax in front of the massive Alabaster fireplace in comfortable furniture with a cup of coffee or a late afternoon glass of wine.
 This room boasts 15 ft. high beamed ceilings, original wall sconces and Russian Circadian White Oak Floors, a Grand Piano, and Chess Nook.
 Challenge your partner to a game!

 Breakfast – Your breakfast will be served on the mansion’s formal, hand-carved mahogany Dining Room set that has been restored to its original beauty.
+This same set graced the dining room for the Cotton’s in 1908.
 Sense the warm elegance of the original imported silk wall covering and the rare decorative plaster ceiling which reflects an era of architectural creativity that is unparalleled.

 Step outside to the spacious veranda which stretches the entire width of the mansion and features stately pillar columns.
 Relax with a good book, a glass of wine or morning coffee while enjoying an intimate conversation.

 greenery awaits you in this delightful room featuring a hand-carved five-stone lion head fireplace.
 Grab a good book…you’ll want to linger here.

 The spacious entryway boasts a hand-carved grand stairway leading to the second floor guestrooms and features a four-story high stained-glass atrium dome in the center that sheds sunlight down to the first floor.